Log4JExploit/CryptSP/README.md

 - SHA3, key sizes: [224, 256, 384, 512]

 # Notes
 This library can only work, if the desired algorithm is implemented by at least one provider in the jvm!
-All functionality was tested in OpenJDK 17
+All functionality was tested in OpenJDK 17, if you experience any issues, feel free to open an issue.